Updated: September 2024

 Projects should last 12 months or fewer.
 Proposals may be submitted in one of the following tiers:

-Workshop/Outreach Grants: up to $2,000, suitable for organizing workshops, symposia, visiting scholars/artists; creative works; and/or community conversations addressing the themes of the program.
+•Workshop/Outreach Grants: up to $2,000, suitable for organizing workshops, symposia, visiting scholars/artists; exhibitions of creative works; and/or community conversations addressing the themes of the program.

 Eligibility Guidelines:

-To be eligible for these funds, applicants must be UTM faculty members (research stream, teaching stream, or CLTA).
+To be eligible for these funds, applicants must be faculty members with a full-time continuing status appointment (tenure or teaching stream) at UTM.
 These funds must be administered through a UTM unit; in the case of applications involving faculty groups, the lead applicant must be a UTM faculty member.
 Successful applicants will be eligible to reapply for funding 24 months following the competition deadline in which they were successful.
 Candidates can indicate which funding stream they are applying for on the cover sheet (see link below).

 Adjudication Process: